Penson122/personal-blog/_posts/2020-10-20-so-you're-making-a-blog.markdown

 This technique is useful to breakdown what work presents the most risk.
 Those in the top left corner should be the bread and butter work, the bottom right is the risky endeavour.
 Here the understanding of a particular problem domain or design challenge is what creates the risk.

 In technical projects rather than their original purpose of psychological analysis each category takes on a slightly shifted meaning.
-This interpretation of the Johari Window aligns much closer to that of the [Design Thinking model](https://medium.com/digital-experience-design/the-johari-window-as-a-part-of-the-design-process-4cd79a921f4e).
+This interpretation of the Johari Window aligns much closely to that of the [Design Thinking model](https://medium.com/digital-experience-design/the-johari-window-as-a-part-of-the-design-process-4cd79a921f4e).

 ### Known Knowns